- Ace your internal kickoff meeting

 In one famous parable, three blind men try to describe an elephant based on their limited experience.
 Each man feels a different part of the elephant’s body — but only one part.
 As a result, their descriptions of the elephant are vastly different from one another.

-The purpose of a kickoff meeting is to provide clarity at a high level so that everyone is on the same page about the project and what needs to happen.
+The purpose of a kickoff meeting is to clarify at a high level so that everyone is on the same page about the project and what needs to happen.
 If you’re in charge of the meeting, you’re essentially trying to show your project managers your “elephant.”

-Even if your team regularly works on installations and designs, take some time to discuss this new project, give each manager a chance to be heard, and make sure that everyone has a clear and common understanding of the project background and how things need to come together.
+Even if your team regularly works on installations and designs, take some time to discuss this new project, give each manager a chance to be heard, and ensure that everyone has a clear and common understanding of the project background and how things need to come together.

 6. Cover the key details